profan/lua-bk-tree/README.md

 tree:insert("beautiful")

 result = tree:query("beutiful", 1)

 for k, v in pairs(result) do
 	print (v)
 end

--- will print beautiful
+-- gives you the word in the three within 1 edit distance, --  in this case: beautiful

 ```

-Do inspect the bundled `example.lua` !
+Do inspect the bundled examples !

 TODO
 ------------